beequeue/developers-sky-com/internal/_posts/2015-12-08-User-Stories-Mapping-workshop.markdown

 ## What have we learnt?

-An important point on the session is to understand of the need to minimise development effort while maximizing the outcome for your users:
+An important point of the session is to understand the need to minimise development effort while maximizing the outcome for your users:

 > There is never enough time and resources to build everything you want